delabassee/website-template/ex4.md

  </dependency>
 ```

-Now you can test the application, *david* and *michael* should be able to logged in the application while *ed* will be rejected (HTTP Status 403 - Forbidden) as he doesn't have the approrpiate *"foo"* role.
+Now you can test the application, *david* and *michael* should be able to logged in the application while *ed* should be rejected (HTTP Status 403 - Forbidden) as he doesn't have the approrpiate *"foo"* role.
 This error page is obviously customizable but that is beyond the scope of this exercice.

 *PIC*